ASHARALORAN96/ASHARALORAN96/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Luminus Group as Junior Software developer
-- 🌱 I’m currently learning React, Typescript, GraphQL, NodeJs Pro tips
+- 🌱 I’m currently learning React, Typescript, NodeJs Pro tips
 - 💬 Ask me about :Javascript , NodeJs, ReactJs
 - 📫 How to reach me: **asharoran96@gmail.com**
 - 😄 Fun Fact: I like to work under pressure